 Artichokes: A finger food.

 Bacon: Only very crisp bacon may be eaten using your fingers.

 Fried chicken: Should be eaten as a finger food on informal occasions, but this seems to perhaps be a regional preference.
-The Lady has had her second home in the South for just about 5 years now.
-The first time she attempted to eat fried chicken with a knife and fork, she received many quizzical looks.
-The Lady cannot recall when she was served fried chicken at a formal dinner.
+I’ve had my second home in the South for just about 10 years.
+The first time I attempted to eat fried chicken with a knife and fork, I received many quizzical looks.
+I cannot recall if I’ve been served fried chicken at a formal dinner.

 Sandwiches: Small sandwiches may be eaten from the fingers, but large, high stacked sandwiches would be better eaten with a knife and fork.
 Imagine how big your mouth would have to be opened if you tried to fit a triple-decker club sandwich into it and how you would feel if someone snapped a picture at that moment.
 (Gracious!)

 Olives and celery: Finger foods.
 Just a gentle reminder not to stick the olives on the ends of your fingers and nibble on them thoughtfully.
-The Lady admits that she did this as a child (and with great glee) but once one reaches the age of ten or so, it is no longer appropriate (alas).
+I admits that I did this as a child (and with great glee) but once one reaches the age of ten or so, it is no longer appropriate (alas).